What Would Happen If You Picked A Mushroom In A Forest?

 Always exercise caution, as many poisonous mushrooms resemble edible ones:

-See also Is Mushroom Picking A Hobby?
+See also What Food Group Is A Mushroom In?

 Mushroom Name Description